+'''

+cmt create_project Dev

+Configuring environment for project Dev

+CMT version v1r19.

-cmt create\project Dev Configuring environment for project Dev CMT version v1r18p20051101.
-Installing the cmt directory Creating a new project file
+Installing the cmt directory

+Creating a new project file

+'''

 This creates a project structure Dev/cmt/project.cmt from the current directory.
 Once this project has been created we have a complete environment to start creating packages below Dev and working out our software base.